Nina Foch: 1943–1950: Early films and theater

 After signing a contract with Columbia Pictures at age 19, Foch made her feature film debut in the studio's horror picture The Return of the Vampire (1943) with Bela Lugosi, subsequently appearing in Columbia's Cry of the Werewolf the next year.
-This was followed with a role in the biopic A Song to Remember (1945), the drama I Love a Mystery (1945); and a string of films noir, including Escape in the Fog (1945), in which she starred as a woman who has a premonition of her kidnapping.
-The same year, she had the titular role in My Name is Julia Ross, a mystery about a woman who, after taking a new job working as a caretaker in a rural home, awakens one morning to find herself in a new location and with a different identity.
+This was followed with a role in the biopic A Song to Remember (1945), the drama I Love a Mystery (1945); and a string of film noirs, including Escape in the Fog (1945), in which she starred as a woman who has a premonition of her kidnapping.
+The same year, she had the titular role in My Name is Julia Ross, a mystery about a woman who, after taking a new job working as a secretary for a family in London, awakens one morning to find herself with a different identity in a remote seaside house in rural Cornwall.

 Next, Foch appeared in Johnny O'Clock (1947), The Dark Past (1948), The Undercover Man (1948), and Johnny Allegro (1949).
 During this time, she was also a regular in John Houseman's CBS Playhouse 90 television series.

 Foch made her Broadway debut in the 1947 production of John Loves Mary, playing the titular Mary.
 She subsequently starred in Stratford and Broadway productions of Shakespeare's Twelfth Night (1949) and King Lear (1950).